Laurent-Désiré Kabila: 1960s Congo Crisis

 Shortly after the Congo achieved independence in 1960, Katanga seceded under the leadership of Moïse Tshombe.
 Kabila organised the Baluba in an anti-secessionist rebellion in Manono.
 In September 1962 a new province, North Katanga, was established.
 He became a member of the provincial assembly and served as chief of cabinet for Minister of Information Ferdinand Tumba.
 In September 1963 he and other young members of the assembly were forced to resign, facing allegations of communist sympathies.

 Kabila established himself as a supporter of hard-line Lumumbist Prosper Mwamba Ilunga.
-When the Lumumbists formed the Conseil National de Libération, he was sent to eastern Congo to help organize a revolution, in particular in the Kivu and North Katanga provinces.
+When the Lumumbists formed the Conseil National de Libération (CNL), he was sent to eastern Congo to help organize a revolution, in particular in the Kivu and North Katanga provinces.
 This revolution was part of the larger Simba rebellions happening in the provinces at the time.
 In 1965, Kabila set up a cross-border rebel operation from Kigoma, Tanzania, across Lake Tanganyika.